Cajundome: Convention Center

 In 2002, a new convention center addition to the arena was built.
-The new addition added 37,301 square feet (3,465 m²) of exhibit hall space to the Cajundome's 40,000 square feet (3,716 m²) of arena floor space plus 39,685 square feet (3687 m²) of meeting space including a 15,682 square foot (1457 m²) ballroom, 12,159 square feet (1130 m²) of prefunction space and a 17,590 square foot (1630 m²) outdoor mall holding up to 2,118 for outdoor events.
+The new addition added 37,301 square feet (3,465 m2) of exhibit hall space to the Cajundome's 40,000 square feet (3,716 m2) of arena floor space plus 39,685 square feet (3687 m2) of meeting space including a 15,682 square foot (1457 m2) ballroom, 12,159 square feet (1130 m2) of pre-function space and a 17,590 square foot (1630 m2) outdoor mall holding up to 2,118 for outdoor events.

-The Cajundome Convention Center offers multiple meeting space options ranging from a small board room of 10 guests to a 4,000 guest general session.
-These spaces can accommodate a number of events including corporate and leisure trade shows, corporate meetings and events, theater style presentations, private or public receptions and banquets, non-profit fundraising events, school dances and graduation ceremonies and celebrations, just to name a few.
-Rentals include assistance from our experiences and knowledgeable staff, easy load-in and access, and free on-site parking.

-Artisan Catering is the exclusive caterer for the Cajundome Convention Center.
-Artisan's experienced and award winning culinary team is ready to plan your next event, and no matter how elaborate your vision is, can coordinate its culinary efforts with other local vendors to streamline the entire process for you.

-The Cajundome Convention Center is also home to the annual Lafayette Home and Garden show and the Louisiana Future Business Leaders of America State Leadership Conference.

 Use as a shelter

 In 2005, following the aftermath of Hurricane Katrina and soon after Hurricane Rita, the Cajundome became one of the Federal Emergency Management Agency's evacuee shelters.
 Staffed by Red Cross, Salvation Army, Americorp and a host of local charities, the facility became a center of relief for thousands.
 The recently opened Convention Center addition was also utilized as a distribution logistics point and also housed a Special Needs Clinic.
 This clinic served those needing additional care not deemed urgent or emergency by local area hospitals.